danielrmarcal/danielrmarcal/README.md

 ## What i am working on 🤔

 - 🔭 I’m currently working on C projects and learning Computer Science
+- 💡 Learning how to use Unity, and make my own games in C#
 - 🌱 I’m currently learning C, Html and Css

 ##